elsayed-elsharkawy/elsayed-elsharkawy/README.md

 <br/>

 <h3> About Me</h3>
-<h4> Aspiring creative software engineer with a Bachelor's degree in Computer Science From Kafr El-Sheikh University.
+<h4> Aspiring creative engineer with a Bachelor's degree in Computer Science From Kafr El-Sheikh University.
 I am dedicated to the idea that the best way to produce quality project and quality customer experience. </h4>